Bobby-21/ETL_Testing_GUI/docs/qaqc_plan.md

 # Main Tasks
 1. Move Repo to BU repo
 2. Making our first test:
-    - Figure out exactly what setup should be checked as the first test that ensures we have connection to the board before continuing
+    - Figure out exactly what setup should be checked as the first test that ensures we have connection to the readout board before continuing
 	- Instantiate `ReadoutBoard` object:
 		- lpgbt (DAQ and Trigger) communication and configuration
 		- MUX64 communication